Switch from Rocket Money to Spendify

 Rocket Money made its name doing one thing really well: finding subscriptions you forgot about and canceling them for you.
 That’s genuinely useful.
 The average person reportedly has 12+ active subscriptions, and Rocket Money’s concierge service takes the friction out of canceling the ones you don’t need.

-But canceling a $9.99 streaming service is a one-time win.
-If you’re carrying $15,000 in credit card debt at 22% APR, the real question isn’t which subscriptions to cut — it’s which payoff strategy saves you the most interest and gets you debt-free fastest.
+But canceling a $4.99 streaming service is a one-time win.
+If you’re carrying $15,000 in credit card debt at 22% APR, the real question isn’t which subscriptions to cut.
+It’s which payoff strategy saves you the most interest and gets you debt-free fastest.
 That’s the problem Spendify solves.

 Passive Savings vs Active Strategy